-A total of seven CASIO projectors that do not include mercury lamps have been awarded the TCO certificate.
+A total of nine CASIO projectors that do not include mercury lamps have been awarded the TCO certificate.
 The TCO certificate is an independent, international verification of sustainability for IT products and is awarded by TCO Development — a Swedish non-profit organisation for the development of quality standards.
 The seal of approval is recognised worldwide and helps consumers to recognise high quality standards and environmental protection standards for IT equipment.
 It therefore promotes the distribution of sustainable methods of production and consumption.
 Every product that is submitted for certification must fulfil all of the sustainability requirements and is tested, checked and verified accordingly by independent third parties.
 After the seal has been awarded, TCO also regularly checks and monitors whether the manufacturer is still adhering to the sustainability requirements.

 Advantages of TCO

 - The most comprehensive independent certification of IT products worldwide

 - A unique range of ecological and social requirements from a life cycle perspective